Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: RIO-Bench Construction Details

-\paragraph{Overview.} Object-centric questions are constructed using Open Images~\cite{kuznetsova2020open} annotations and its class hierarchy~\footnote{\url{https://github.com/openimages/dataset/blob/main/assets/bbox_hierarchy.json}}.
-Each image provides multiple candidate object classes; we select a single ground-truth label and construct either a multiple-choice (MC) or open-ended (OE) question for both clean and attacked images.
-CLIP similarity between the image and its annotated classes is used to rank labels.
+\textbf{Overview.} Object-centric questions are constructed using Open Images~\cite{kuznetsova2020open} annotations and its class hierarchy~\footnote{\url{https://github.com/openimages/dataset/blob/main/assets/bbox_hierarchy.json}}.
+Each image provides multiple candidate object classes, from which we select a single ground-truth label and construct either a multiple-choice (MC) or open-ended (OE) question for both clean and attacked images.
+We use CLIP similarity between the image and its annotated classes to rank candidate labels.

-\paragraph{(i) Selecting the ground-truth label.} Images in Open Images are annotated with multiple object classes, often spanning ancestor--descendant relations (e.g., \textit{animal}, \textit{cat}).
-To ensure consistent semantic granularity across the dataset, we select a single ground-truth (GT) class $y_{\text{true}}$ using the following steps: \begin{itemize} \item Remove GT labels that are ancestors of other GT labels (retain the most specific ones). \item Among the remaining labels, prioritize deeper hierarchy levels (depth $\ge 3$). \item Select the highest-scoring label by CLIP similarity (computed only over the annotated classes). \end{itemize}
+\textbf{(i) Selecting the ground-truth label.} Images in Open Images are annotated with multiple object classes, often spanning ancestor--descendant relations (e.g., \textit{animal}, \textit{cat}).
+To ensure consistent semantic granularity, we select a single ground-truth (GT) class $y_{\text{true}}$ as follows: \begin{itemize} \item Remove GT labels that are ancestors of other GT labels, retaining only the most specific ones. \item Among the remaining labels, prioritize classes at deeper hierarchy levels (depth $\geq 3$). \item Select the highest-scoring label by CLIP similarity, computed over the annotated classes. \end{itemize}

-\paragraph{(ii) Sampling hierarchical negatives.} We next select negative classes for MC negative options.
-To avoid invalid negatives (e.g., a subtype of the correct label), we: \begin{itemize} \item Prune GT labels to their deepest form and exclude them and all of their descendants from the negative pool. \item Construct a candidate pool from all remaining classes under \texttt{Entity}. \item Define three semantic difficulty bands based on the taxonomy: \textbf{hard} (same parent), \textbf{medium} (same grand-parent), \textbf{easy} (higher-level ancestor). \item Sample one label from each band, with staged fallback to ensure distinctness. \end{itemize}
+\textbf{(ii) Sampling hierarchical negatives.} We next sample negative classes for MC options.
+To avoid invalid negatives, such as a class that is also present in the image or a subtype/supertype of the correct label, we proceed as follows: \begin{itemize} \item Construct a filtered GT set $y_{\text{filt}}$ consisting of the highest CLIP-scoring GT label together with any other GT label whose CLIP score is $\geq 0.20$. \item Exclude each label in $y_{\text{filt}}$, together with all of its ancestors and descendants in the taxonomy, from the negative pool. \item Construct a candidate pool from the remaining classes under \texttt{Entity}, restricted to the vocabulary of labels observed in the TextVQA train split. \item Define three semantic difficulty bands relative to $y_{\text{true}}$'s deepest ancestor level $L$: \textbf{hard} (shares an ancestor at level $L$), \textbf{medium} (shares an ancestor at level $L{-}1$ but not $L$), and \textbf{easy} (shares an ancestor at level $L{-}2$ but not $L{-}1$ or $L$). \item Sample one label from each band, with staged fallback to ensure distinct options. \end{itemize}